the-smith-lab/Digital_biology/README.md

 ### SCP
 Resources:
 - description in Assignment 2, Part I, Step 7.
+Also see failure modes in the class slides.
+Usually the trick is giving correct file paths on both ends.
 - see [examples and edge cases here](https://linuxblog.io/linux-securely-copy-files-using-scp/).

 ### Where to store my data on Quartz/BigRed?